Here we are with the second to last instalment of the 50 fitness myths series. Let's jump right in.

-It’s important to note that if you’re going weight training on an empty stomach it’s advisable to take BCAA prior to working out to help prevent the breakdown of your muscle mass which can occur when training in a fasted state.
-(38) This is not to say that you cannot lose fat without training in a fasted state but it does go to reassure those who otherwise cannot train that doing so on an empty stomach is not going to result in the loss of all their muscle mass and may even result in an increase in fat loss.
+It’s important to note that if you’re doing weight training on an empty stomach it’s advisable to take BCAA prior to working out to help prevent the breakdown of your muscle mass which can occur when training in a fasted state.
+(38)

-This myth is probably quite old school now.
+This myth is probably quite an old school one now.

 Considerations for LISS: